Porsil/lab-boss/README.md

 <summary>My Cards</summary>

-- The original scheduler plan was to have an link that when clicked would display just the users cards.
+- The original scheduler plan was to have a link that when clicked would display just the users cards.
 This was not implemented due to time constraints.
-User's can easily find their cards by using the filter options on both scheduler pages.
+Users can easily find their cards by using the filter options on both scheduler pages.

 </details>